 virtual reality n.
 A simulated environment, often 3D modelled, that makes you feel as though you are present in either a fictional world or a different part of this one.
 It does this using high def displays in headsets like the Oculus Rift as well as head tracking, 3D audio, haptics and hand tracking to make you feel like you're really there.
 Lots of fun.
 The final nail in the coffin of hardcore gamers' social skills.

 VO2 max n.
 A way to boast how fit you are.
-Measures the volume of oxygen you consume when exercising at your maximum capacity.
+VO2 max measures the volume of oxygen you consume when exercising at your maximum capacity.
+As you get fitter, the amount of oxygen your body transfer will go up – making it the true barometer of your fitness.

 wearable n./ adj.
 Finally!
 The meaning of life (if your life really IS wearable tech).
 We define a wearable as tech that connects to you in some way, not just something you can wear like these non-wearable wearables.
 Think of it this way - if there's no reason to wear it, it probably shouldn't be worn.
 We wouldn't buy, say, a solar charging jacket that takes all day to recharge our phone, we'd just pick up a cheap powerpack and stick it in our pocket for 20 minutes.